- A

 Beginner/Intermediate/Advanced

-We cover the components of consumer broadband-only loop cost recovery, including cost and demand forecasting, per line cap on support, budget control mechanism, fully calculated rates and cost/support/demand true-up.
-The importance of accurate forecasts will be discussed, including how forecasting impacts the BCM, fully calculated CBOL rates, the common line rate of return and the timing of cash flow.
-This class benefits companies considering or currently offering CBOL.
+We unlock the complexities surrounding CBOL cost recovery, including cost and demand forecasting, per-line cap on support, budget control mechanism, fully calculated rates and cost/support/demand true-up.
+An in-depth look at the CBOL processes from projection to true-up will give insight into the importance of accurate forecasting, common line rate-of-return and timing of cash flows.
+All companies considering or currently offering CBOL will find this class beneficial.

 -